isomerpages/moe-queenswaysec/_the-queensway-experience/Academic Departments/Mother Tongue Language.md

 Our Queenswayans undergo Project Work as one of their Weighted Assessments every year from Secondary 1 to 3.
 Through these Project Work, students research on real-life issues, and learn to communicate in their MTL to a designated audience, to achieve a specific purpose.
 Students will also hone their ICT skills as they produce digital artefacts through the process.
 Click [_here_](https://sites.google.com/moe.edu.sg/qss-mtl-bilingualism-tdp/students-works?authuser=0)  to view students' works.

+ ##### Intensive and Extensive Reading

+Sustained reading is key in developing language skills.
+Therefore, our department focuses on Intensive Reading to optimise learning from the MOE-designated texts.
+Teachers design blended lessons throughout the year, integrating ICT-enabled lessons (with the use of Quizizz & SLS) with traditional pen-and-paper practices (like penmanship & dictation).
+This ensures that our Queenswayans get a robust practice of reading, listening, speaking and writing in their MTL throughout their secondary education.

+To help Queenswayans explore the world beyond the texbooks, Extensive Reading materials are selected for each level, each stream to cater to students’ learning needs.
+Students will go through reading activities to help them connect with these books, and to help them realise the joy of reading.
+As part of our Morning Reading Programme, time is also allocated for students to delve into such MTL materials every Wednesday.
+Click [_here_](https://go.gov.sg/qssmtlreadingmaterials)  for the list of Extensive Reading materials.

 #### Special Programmes:
 ![](/images/Sec3%20ML%20(16).jpg)